SiniNumminen/website/_pages/2-Introduction.md

 <br>
 <div style="clear:both;"></div>

-Posts, news and writings about energy, energy consumption and saving can be found on the new [Energy Blog](http://sininumminen.fi/blog).
-I started this new blog in August 2020 with a special focus on the user side and energy demand issues.

 Initially this website was created to disseminate information on my doctoral research project.
-[Blog Archive](http://sininumminen.fi/archive) contains posts, news 2017-2019 (my doctoral research project e.g. about India).
+[Blog Archive](https://sininumminen.fi/archive) contains posts e.g. from my research trips to India 2017–2019.
+More recent writings can be found from [Energy Blog](https://sininumminen.fi/blog) that I initiated in August 2020.
+This website also contains a H2020 [ASSIST project archive](https://sininumminen.fi/publications#head_ASSIST).

 <div style="clear:both;"></div>
 <br>